novix-sa/Pyplan/docs/User Guide/Visualization.md

 ![enter image description here](http://img.pyplan.org/Visua_table_n_graph.png)

 Graphs customization options are availbale on rigth menu.
-Types of graphs, labels, legends, axis configurations and other
+Types of graphs, labels, legends, axis configurations and other can be defined on these menus.

 # Maps
 (todo)